How can a Landlord fairly assess damages at the

 relation to the landlord would mean that you (as the landlord) have no

 obligation to replace any item with an item of a higher value.
-For example the
+For example: If the

-fridge breaks down during the tenancy and the tenant requests a new one.
-The
+fridge breaks down during the tenancy and the tenant requests a new one, you would only need to provide one of roughly the same value.

 Reverting to the example of damages above.
 Sticker

-marks and the extra picture hooks are certainly not fair wear and tear.
+marks and the additional picture hooks are certainly not fair wear and tear.

 So how would you calculate a fair sum for the tenant to pay?
 How to carry out a fair damage assessment?
 Lets throw an equation and example into the mix.